2019 Bolivian protests: October 25–November 10: growing unrest

-By 8 November, members of the police had joined the protests; in the evening, several could be seen protesting with flags on the roof of the Cochabamba police department, as well as in La Paz, Santa Cruz, and Sucre.
+By November 8, members of the police had joined the anti-Morales protests; in the evening, several could be seen protesting with flags on the roof of the Cochabamba police department, as well as in La Paz, Santa Cruz, and Sucre.
+On November 9, the Bolivian army announced that it would not suppress the protests.
+Evo Morales notes in his memoirs that he privately made the decision to resign that evening.